MUCTR3/cmdxt/README.md

 It loads dynamically items of PATH variable in each instance window of cmd-interpreter.

-cmdxt on the same disk where PortableApps
+cmdxt folder must be situated on the same disk where PortableApps.

-dynamically items to the beginning
+dynamically items is prepending to the beginning of PATH variable.

+path to PortableGit

 path to Sublime Text